linesd/SSGPR/README.md

 ## Testing

-Testing setup with [pytest](https://docs.pytest.org).
+Testing setup with [pytest](https://docs.pytest.org) (requires installation).
 Should you want to check version compatibility or make changes, you can check that original SSGPR functionality remains unaffected by executing `pytest -v` in the **test** directory.
 You should see the following:

 ![plot_predicitive_2D](doc/imgs/pytest_output.png)